The Rebirth of William Doyle, the Artist FKA East India Youth

 Photo by Matt Colquhoun

-A move to York soon followed – one that he now smirks about.
-“I was a bit like, ‘Why have I exiled myself up here?!’,” he laughs.
-“Most people move to Berlin!
-They don’t move to an ancient, Medieval English city.”
-Pouring that discomfort into a low-key, ambient Bandcamp release, The Dream Derealised, he donated all the proceeds to mental health charity Mind, before finding himself pegged as the music industry’s mental health advocate – a move that only emphasised the gulf between the words and actions of those proclaiming to want to address the issue.
-“I think it’s great, but there’s just a lot of talk about ‘the stigma’ and ‘ending the stigma’,” he sighs.
-“Yeah, it’s good to talk about it – and it is, definitely! – but also we’re not doing anything about it.”
-Nowadays, he’s taken matters into his own hand, working alongside the NHS to build a mental healthcare ‘package’ that can be bought by labels and written into record deals.
-“I think in the next 12 to 18 months, we’re gonna start to see some practical changes starting to happen,” he says with a note of optimism.
+A move to York soon followed, something he now smirks about.
+"I was a bit like, 'Why have I exiled myself up here?!'," he laughs.
+"Most people move to Berlin!
+They don’t move to an ancient, Medieval English city."
+Pouring that discomfort into a low-key, ambient Bandcamp release, The Dream Derealised, he donated all the proceeds to mental health charity Mind, before finding himself pegged as the music industry’s mental health advocate—a move that only emphasized the gulf between the words and actions of those proclaiming to want to address the issue.
+"I think it’s great, but there’s just a lot of talk about 'the stigma' and 'ending the stigma'," he sighs.
+"Yeah, it’s good to talk about it—and it is, definitely!—but also we’re not doing anything about it."
+Now, he’s taken matters into his own hand, working alongside the NHS to build a mental healthcare 'package' that can be bought by labels and written into record deals.
+"I think in the next 12 to 18 months, we’re gonna start to see some practical changes starting to happen," he says with a note of optimism.

 Before then, though, comes Doyle’s return to music.
-Following The Dream Derealised, he released a further two compilations of ambient music, Lightnesses I and II, in 2017, before embarking on a multimedia art project titled Your Wilderness Revisited – an exploration of the oft-ignored, serviceable beauty of new build housing estates in Britain.
-And it's that project that has fed directly into his new, debut solo single under his own name, “Millersdale” (which you can stream below).
+Following The Dream Derealised, he released a further two compilations of ambient music, Lightnesses I and II, in 2017, before embarking on a multimedia art project titled Your Wilderness Revisited—an exploration of the oft-ignored, serviceable beauty of new build housing estates in Britain.
+And it's that project that has fed directly into his new, debut solo single, "Millersdale." under his own name.
 Melding together the psychedelic ambience of those low-key, stopgap releases with an explosive free-jazz sensibility, the track weaves a tale of finding hope and emotion resolution in Britain's new build suburban estates.

-“I’m really into the London free-jazz scene, and I was trying to get a very specific player, and get into the studio, and all that stuff – things weren’t quite working out.”
+"I’m really into the London free-jazz scene, and I was trying to get a very specific player, and get into the studio, and all that stuff—things weren’t quite working out."
 Frustrated, he returned home, picked up that same microphone he’s recorded on since his teenage years, and invited a friend over.
-Aware that “it might sound absolute bollocks”, they put the sax to tape regardless – and that spur-of-the-moment take is the one that made the final track.
-“Empowering myself in that sense was good,” he admits, “because I made the first East India Youth album like that, and I didn’t make the second one like that… I come from a background of, ‘How can I make the most sophisticated-sounding thing with the least sophisticated method?’
-For whatever reason, that’s become my MO, and I wasn’t realising that I was ignoring that.”
+Aware that "it might sound absolute bollocks," they put the sax to tape regardless—and that spur-of-the-moment take is the one that made the final track.
+"Empowering myself in that sense was good," he admits, "because I made the first East India Youth album like that, and I didn’t make the second one like that… I come from a background of, 'How can I make the most sophisticated-sounding thing with the least sophisticated method?'
+For whatever reason, that’s become my MO, and I wasn’t realizing that I was ignoring that."

-This time around, he's in far greater control – though there’s a far bigger picture to his plans.
+This time around, he's in far greater control—though there’s a far bigger picture to his plans.
 He’s keen to inspire creative conversation around modern British suburbs, in the same way the white picket fences of segregated American suburbia are seen as iconic.
-“When you live in the suburbs, you’re constantly being pushed this idea that the actual gold lies in the big city,” Will says, looking to an increasingly brighter future.
-“Actually, now that London becomes increasingly less habitable, I look at these places like maybe there is somewhere to go – maybe not all hope is lost.”
+"When you live in the suburbs, you’re constantly being pushed this idea that the actual gold lies in the big city," he says, looking to an increasingly brighter future.
+"Actually, now that London becomes increasingly less habitable, I look at these places like maybe there is somewhere to go—maybe not all hope is lost."

 You can find Tom on Twitter.